dippy2214/JoshuaLowe.github.io/index.markdown

 - Team work with project management solutions like Jira
 - IDEs like Visual Studio and VS Code

-[click here](https://github.com/dippy2214) to see projects on my github.
+[Click here](https://github.com/dippy2214) to see projects on my github.

 I have worked in teams of 2-8 for projects with a variety of scales, from 6 months of full development with artists and designers to weekend game jams with just 2 programmers.
 Playing to the skillsets of each team member and making sure everyone gets something out of each project is always a fun challenge.